Staffing07/josh/install_josh.md

 ```

-please headover to [sentry website](https://cartalyst.com/manual/sentry) to learn more about it
+please headover to [sentinel website](https://cartalyst.com/manual/sentinel) to learn more about it

+** Use our user model for sentinel **

+open

 ### Add admin user
 As database tables have been setup, we need to add admin user to be able to login into adminCP.